 I recommend spending an hour or so wandering around Wengen Village, checking out the classic Swiss-style chalets, and admiring how the locals live their lives up here on the mountainside.

-Getting back to the valley is very easy, just jump back on the yellow train from Wengen, disembarking at the train station.
+Getting back to the valley is very easy, jump back on the yellow train from Wengen, and disembarking at the train station.

 Find All → Accommodations in Lauterbrunnen

 WENGEN TO MÄNNLICHEN HIKE